zopefoundation/zope.app.apidoc/src/zope/app/apidoc/utilities.rst

   >>> utilities.getPythonPath(Sample)
   'zope.app.apidoc.doctest.Sample'

-If a method is passed in, its class path is returned.
-This works for both bound and unbound methods (note that there is no such thing as an unbound method in Python 3, just functions, but we still get the same results):
+If a method is passed in, its class path is returned:

   >>> utilities.getPythonPath(Sample().sample)
   'zope.app.apidoc.doctest.Sample'